lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 The result is treated as acoustic evidence rather than a final safety judgment.

----

 ### 8.4 Faster-Whisper Transcription

 Faster-Whisper extracts speech content.

-The current deployment is designed to remain lightweight enough for a Hugging Face Space environment.

-The transcript provides semantic evidence that the CNN cannot capture.
+Semantic information can provide evidence that the CNN cannot capture.

-For example:
+Examples:

 ```text
 "Send the money immediately."